Pontoon Boats · Jet Skis · Kayaks · Seadoo Trixx

 During the early period, the appeal of Ocean City as a resort was largely in its natural beauty, and many came just to watch the waves breaking on the shore, view the sunset over the bay, or feel the winds of the sea rustling the dune grass.
 The first beachfront inn was made available to visiting guests in 1869.
 Shortly after this, the town was surveyed and the decision was made to develop 250 beachfront lots.
 The corporation that was formed to develop the land sold 4000 shares of stock at $25 each.
 Ocean City at this time was known as the “ladies resort to the ocean”.

-Becoming a Tourist Destination
+Ocean City Becomes a Tourist Destination Early

 The Atlantic Hotel, for many years the northern-most attraction in Ocean City, was opened on July 4th of the year the resort was officially founded: 1875.
 It offered 400 rooms, billiards, and entertainment for gentlemen and offered the natural beauty of a small coastal town along the Atlantic Ocean.
 A railroad from Berlin was developed in 1878, which allowed travelers to cross the Sinepuxent Bay directly to the resort and the town was incorporated in 1880.